This page updated 19 Apr 2013

 On the Table Panel tab of the same screen I made the following selections:

 I set the Item Content to display the Memo from my Flag Event, since that is where I placed the HTML code for the link.
 For the List Output Type I selected "Person Entry List" since that provides a list where the label in the first column is not repeated if there are multiple Tags in the group, matching the labeling of the "Charts" item, for example.

 On the Panel Options tab I made the following entries:

 I entered 0 in the width field so the link text will fill the entire width of the page if it is that long.

-In order to have the section created by this Tag Group appear at the top of each person's Person Page entry, I moved this item to between Chart Membership and the BMDB First Tag Group in the Pages > Person Entry section (sorting is in the Pages > Tag Groups section in ver 4).
+In order to have the section created by this Tag Group appear at the top of each person's Person Page entry, I moved this item to between Chart Membership and the BMDB First Tag Group in the Pages > Person Entry section.
 Note that the Research Note Group, described in the first example in this article, is placed between the Body Tag Group and the Family Section so it will appear after all other tags.
 (I sorted all disabled items to the bottom of the list to get them out of the way.)

 The output of the various Tag Groups and other items appear in the Person Pages in the order they appear in this list.
 You can re-order the items by selecting one and using the green Up and Down buttons at the bottom of the screen, or by dragging them with your mouse.